Ebenezer James MacRae: Life

 His final years as City Architect were relatively unproductive since most public building works ceased during World War II, an exception being the completion of West Pilton to a much depleted specification.

 MacRae was noted for his championing of the tenement and for his sensitive infill developments within the Old Town and central Edinburgh.
-These were designed in a weak C17th Scots style, faced in stone with steep slate roofs, and include the Pleasance development, designed by Thomas Smith (1931-7) and Gifford Park (1935) designed by James Aitken.
+These were designed in a weak C17th Scots style, faced in stone with steep slate roofs, and include the Pleasance development, designed by Thomas Smith (1931-7) and Gifford Park (1935) designed by James Moffat Aitken.

 A few historic buildings were reconditioned, but Government housing policies were focused on new build.

 Outside the centre he built traditional housing in rendered brick, again with steep slate roofing.
-He resisted building more modern flats with shared facilities and only one housing development, Royston Mains Crescent (1935), designed by George C Robb, was built in facing brick.
+He resisted building more modern flats with shared facilities and only one housing development, Royston Mains Crescent (1935), designed by George Clark Robb, was built in facing brick.
 Other housing developments include Prestonfield, Niddrie Mains (now demolished), Stenhouse, Redbraes, Saughton Golf Course (Whitson), Craigentinny, Granton and Craigmillar.

 In 1934 he toured Europe as part of a delegation from the Department of Health.
 The result was the influential 'Report on Working Class housing on the Continent' (1935), also known as the Highton Report.
 Perhaps his most European influenced development was Piershill (1935-8), a large development of 342 flats in U-shaped south-facing courts, designed by MacRae, Andrew Rollo, James Tweedie and Malcolm Murchison.

 After retirement he moved out of the city to live at Taprobane in Ratho where he lived with his wife Dorothy Craigie, affectionately known as Mopsy.

 His hobbies included ornithology, photography and watercolour painting.

 He died at the Deaconess Hospital in the Pleasance Edinburgh after a short illness.
 He was cremated at Warriston Crematorium on 22 January 1951 and his ashes were scattered in the Garden of Remembrance there.
 A memorial plaque to his memory stands in the south arcade of the crematorium.